Riverbend Inn is known for its vinous atmosphere and culinary prowess, but what is not well known, is its fascinating

-In 1972 the home was purchased by Dr. Afrukteh of Niagara Falls.
-No longer a home for the disadvantaged, Dr. Afrukteh divided the property into apartments, 4 or 5 in the house and 2 in the coach house.
+In 1972, the home was purchased by Dr. Afrukteh of Niagara Falls.
+Dr. Afrukteh divided the property into apartments – 4 or 5 in the house and 2 in the coach house.
 One of the tenants, Peggy Anderson, set up a charity called Newark Neighbours in the former entrance of the Inn.
-Eventually Newark Neighbours grew too large and was moved into the barn on the Northwest section of the property and still operates out of it today.
+Eventually, Newark Neighbours grew too large and was moved into the barn on the Northwest section of the property and still operates out of it today.
 Newark Neighbours is Niagara-on-the-Lake’s non-profit organization that provides food and clothing for residents in town who demonstrate a financial need.

-Dr. Afrukteh opened a private art gallery in the home in 1984 and in 1988 he built a 12,000 square feet addition to the original building in order to accommodate the gallery.
-Unfortunately the art gallery last just a few years before it closed down, leaving the building vacant for many years until it caught the eye of the Wiens family.
+Dr. Afrukteh opened a private art gallery in the home in 1984 and in 1988 he built a 12,000 square foot addition to the original building in order to accommodate the gallery.
+Unfortunately, the art gallery lasted just a few years before it closed down, leaving the building vacant for many years until it caught the eye of the Wiens family.

 The Wiens family approached Dr. Afrukteh to purchase the property in 2002 and, even though they were not the highest bidders, he agreed to sell to them because he believed they would respect the home and the property.
 The Wiens family purchased the 17 acre property and turned it into the 21 room Georgian-style inn.
 During the renovations, they removed the old cherry orchard as well as the peach trees on the south side of the property and planted 12 acres of vineyards with Chardonnay, Cabernet Sauvignon, Merlot, Sauvignon Blanc and Vidal.